<?xml version="1.0" encoding="utf-8"?>

 <p>

-<img alt="" src="http://static.searchdaimon.com/images/sd_images/old_and_new_sd_web.png" style="width: 540px; height: 419px; " /></p>
+<img alt="" src="https://static.searchdaimon.com/images/sd_images/old_and_new_sd_web.png" style="width: 540px; height: 419px; " /></p>

 <p>

-Some of the source code for crawling has also been made public available at <a href="http://www.searchdaimon.com/source/">http://www.searchdaimon.com/source/</a></p>
+Some of the source code for crawling has also been made public available at <a href="https://www.searchdaimon.com/source/">https://www.searchdaimon.com/source/</a></p>

 ]]></description>